ChauhanSai/ChauhanSai/README.md

 # ChauhanSai/
 #### Gaming 🎮| Coding 💻| Aviation ✈️ | Modding 🧩 | Minecraft ⛏| YouTube 🎞
 Hi there 👋, this is my GitHub page for all my current and future projects.
 I create mods, addons, and textures for Minecraft.
-I also do [side projects](https://github.com/ChauhanSai/Script-Projects) using JavaScript, Java, Python, HTML, and Swift.
+I also do [side projects](https://github.com/ChauhanSai/Script-Projects) using JavaScript, Java, Python, and HTML.

 <p align="center">